Chern--Simons-type $3$-cocycles and $\mathbb{Q}/\mathbb{Z}$-torsion in the third homology of discrete diffeomorphism groups: Configured domains and Dupont-type fillings

-\end{cor} In particular, configured cochains provide an intermediate model for the comparison map between smooth and group cohomology.
-One of the main practical uses of (smooth) continuous cocycles is their pairing with cycles in $H_*^{\rm gr}(\GG)$.
-From this point of view, it is often sufficient to focus only on the right-hand part of~\eqref{azaa} when constructing such pairings.
+where $i^*$ is induced by $i_n$, and $* <q$.
+Thus, in the integrally acyclic case, configured cochains provide an intermediate model for the comparison map from globally smooth group cohomology to ordinary group cohomology.
+One of the main practical uses of such cocycles is their pairing with cycles in $H_*^{\rm gr}(\GG)$.

-It is in general difficult to decide whether a given sequence $\Ss$ satisfies condition~(ii) in Definition~\ref{asfa}.
-However, we record the following classical sufficient criterion for acyclicity.